cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/index.rst

 - |testing-plugins|_ Using CDAP testing facilities and the CDAP Pipelines test module

 - |packaging-plugins|_ Packaging a :ref:`plugin in a JAR <cdap-pipelines-packaging-plugins>`,
-  and controlling how your plugin :ref:`appears in the CDAP Application Studio
+  and controlling how your plugin :ref:`appears in the CDAP Studio
   <cdap-pipelines-packaging-plugins-presentation>`.